amaurymartin/be-the-hero/README.md

 # omnistack11
-From Omnistack week - Rocketseat
+From 11.0 Omnistack Week - Rocketseat